-Outer Metropolitan Multi-Purpose Correctional Centre is a minimum security institution for male offenders that is within the John Morony Correctional Complex located 5 kilometres south of Windsor.
+Outer Metropolitan Multi-Purpose Correctional Centre is a minimum security institution for male offenders that is within the John Morony Correctional Complex located 5km south of Windsor, a town 56km to the north west of Sydney.

 To make a visitor booking, please call 02 4582 2480